PenumarthiSushmanth/Hackerrank-Python/README.md

 # Hackerrank
-Some of the solutions for python questions in Hackerrank.
+Some of the questions I have solved in Python in Hackerrank.